flybywiresim/aircraft/docs/a320-simvars.md

     - Bool
     - Indicates if the APU bleed air valve is open

-- A32NX_APU_BLEED_FAULT
+- A32NX_APU_BLEED_PB_FAULT
     - Bool
-    - Indicates if the APU BLEED FAULT light should be illuminated
+    - Indicates if the APU BLEED push button FAULT light should be illuminated

-- A32NX_APU_BLEED_ON
+- A32NX_APU_BLEED_PB_ON
     - Bool
-    - Indicates if the APU BLEED is ON
+    - Indicates if the APU BLEED push button is ON

-- A32NX_APU_MASTER_FAULT
-    - Bool
-    - Indicates if the MASTER SW FAULT light should be illuminated

 - A32NX_APU_LOW_FUEL_PRESSURE_FAULT
     - Bool